Introduction to Taoism: (1) Taoism and Chinese Thought and Religion

 you cannot hold it.

-If you do something to it, you damage it;
+Do something to it, and you damage it;

-The relation of Taoism to Confucianism — meant as the dominating influence behind the system of social norms, upheld by the central government, maintained by local officers, supported by literati, and transmitted through education — has been complex.
+The relation of Taoism to Confucianism — the dominant influence behind the system of social norms, upheld by the central government, maintained by local officers, supported by literati, and transmitted through education — has been intricate.
 Classical Confucianism focuses on the social aspects of human life.
 Taoism is by no means uninterested in these issues, but its views are based on different grounds.
 For this reason, the contrast between Taoism and Confucianism has primarily involved the social and religious sphere rather than their philosophical views per se.
 As was noted by Anna Seidel, Taoism is the higher form of Chinese native religion, but it has always occupied a position subordinate to the imperial — that is, official — cults.
 In the eyes of the Confucian officers, the Taoist priests represented spiritual powers over which they had no control.
-Replacing the state ceremonies to Heaven and Earth, or to paragons of Confucian virtue, with rituals addressed to the divine personifications of the Dao, performed by Taoist priests, would have granted Taoism an official role in the administration of the empire.
-For this reason, the Confucian officer and literatus did not hesitate to acknowledge Taoism only in its philosophical, mystical, or literary aspects, but to regard it under other respects as equivalent to common religion.
+Replacing the state ceremonies to Heaven and Earth, or to paragons of Confucian virtue, with rituals performed by Taoist priests, and addressed to the divine personifications of the Dao, would have granted Taoism an official role in the administration of the empire.
+For this reason, the Confucian officer and literatus did not hesitate to acknowledge Taoism only in its philosophical, mystical, or literary aspects, but to regard it under all other respects as equivalent to common religion.